JohanSchott/apartment_prices/README.md

 source use_model_tf.sh
 ```

-- Edit the python file `use_model_tf.py` to something you are interested in.
+- Edit the python file `use_model_tf.py` to something you are interested in, e.g. add an apartment to be analyzed.